VashMKS/ada-project/README.md

 - [r/Braincels](https://www.reddit.com/r/Braincels/) the term incel stands for "involuntary celibate".
 This community is tied by a real, tangible condition.
 Outsiders are rapidly identified, downvoted and harassed until they leave.
 This is known to be a pretty aggressive community towards women and a hub for misogyny and it is currently [quarantined](https://www.reddithelp.com/en/categories/rules-reporting/account-and-community-restrictions/quarantined-subreddits) by Reddit, meaning that a warning for highly offensive content is displayed before one can browse the sub.
 - [r/the_donald](https://www.reddit.com/r/the_donald) is a sub where only Trump supporters are allowed.
 Criticism is not permitted as a rule.
 Even honest questions about Trump are redirected to another sub.
 It is engineered to praise his figure with no outsider input.

-This are some examples selected not because of their particular content but because it is so easy to find signs of echo chambering within them.
+These are some examples selected not because of their particular content but because it is so easy to find signs of echo chambering within them.
 Most of this subs have rules in place that prevent anyone to challenge the initial premises upon which the community builds.
 They usually restrict their userbase (incels(male), Trump supporters) and actively censor content and users through the moderation tools available.
 The content instantly reflects this: polarizing statements in favor of the premise tend to get high scores in absence of opposition, while critique or views "from the other side" are non-existent.

 ### Candidates to non echo chamber
 An echo chamber doesn't have to be filled with hate speech necessarily, nor does it need to be restricted to a topic (and conversely, not all single-topic subs are echo chambers).
-It is a place where dissent is not allowed and discussion is silenced.
+It is a place where dissent is not allowed and discussion is silenced (directly or indirectly).
 To some extent one could say that Reddit as a whole is an echo chamber due to the voting system: "accepted" views rise to the top while "dissenting" opinions are sink to the deeps, but there are degrees to such phenomena:

 - [r/itookapicture](https://www.reddit.com/r/itookapicture/) is dedicated to photography.
 This sub encourages critique seeking and participating in the discussion in its rules.
 - [r/politics](https://www.reddit.com/r/politics/) is the main subreddits for US politics discussion.
 While it has no rules in place banning critique or forcing a bias on its users we need to take into account that Reddit users already have a bias since they are not a random sample of the population.
 This might after all be an echo chamber.
+- More to come...

 The main difference between those and the previously listed communities can be appreciated very easily by looking at the rules of those subs (in the sub page, right sidebar for desktop, 'About' tab for mobile).
 This subs don't filter their userbase (r/twoXchromosomes is about women's perspectives but everyone is allowed to post/comment on it) nor blanket ban certain specific behaviours, users or points of view.
 Instead the rules provide a generic baseline of etiquette, discussion and formatting guidelines while leaving the content moderation to the upvote system (a.k.a. the users).
 At a glance, one can see that the content is less polarizing, it is frequent to see people disagree in the comments